 The Column is a triplet of a name, value and timestamp.
 As described above, Column names are unique within a row.
 Timestamps are arbitrary - they can be any integer you specify, however they must be consistent across your application.
-It is recommended to use a timestamp value with a fine granularity, such as milliseconds since the UNIX epoch.
+It is recommended to use a timestamp value with a fine granularity, such as milliseconds since the UNIX epoch (the CLI uses microseconds).
 See DataModel for more information.

-Attribute Type Default Required Description
+Attribute Туре Default Required Description

 name binary n/a Υ The name of the Column.

-value binary n/a Υ The value of the Column.
+value binary n/a Y The value of the Column.

-timestamp i64 n/a Υ The timestamp of the Column.
+timestamp i64 n/a Y The timestamp of the Column.

+ttl i32 n/a N An optional, positive delay (in seconds) after which the Column will be automatically deleted.